banno-0720/End-to-End-Wines-quality/README.md

 8. Update the main.py
 9. Finally update the app.py

-Do this same with data_validation step, then data_transformation step, then model_training step
+Do this same with data_validation step, then data_transformation step, then model_training step and finally with model_evaluation step